cilium/cilium/Documentation/policy.rst

 Network Policy
 ##############

-This chapter specifies the policy language used to configure network policies in Cilium.
+This chapter documents the policy language used to configure network policies in Cilium.
 Security policies can be specified and imported via the following
 mechanisms: